hyphanet/plugin-WebOfTrust/STYLE.md

 - Commit messages have a line length limit of 72 characters.

 - When indenting things in commit messages use 2 spaces.

+- Commit messages start with a line `AREA_OF_CHANGES: SUMMARY_OF_CHANGES`.
+  The summary may be wrapped into multiple lines.
+  The first lines of the commit are the "subject" of the commit, like e.g. the subject of an email.
+  A blank line follows afterwards.
+  After the blank line the description of the commit follows.